shawnz/textcoder/README.md

 - **[Neural Linguistic Steganography](https://aclanthology.org/D19-1115.pdf)**

   This 2019 paper from Zachary Ziegler, Yuntian Deng, and Alexander Rush explores the same idea as what is proposed here.
 They also provide a [web application](https://steganography.live/) and [associated source code](https://github.com/harvardnlp/NeuralSteganography) for their implementation.
+See also the [Hacker News discussion of the app](https://news.ycombinator.com/item?id=20889881).

 - **[Perfectly Secure Steganography Using Minimum Entropy Coupling](https://arxiv.org/pdf/2210.14889)**

   This 2023 paper from Christian Schroeder de Witt, Samuel Sokota, J. Zico Kolter, Jakob Foerster, and Martin Strohmeier describes some possible improvements upon this technique.
+The paper was [discussed on Hacker News here](https://news.ycombinator.com/item?id=36022598).
+See also the [Quanta article covering this paper](https://www.quantamagazine.org/secret-messages-can-hide-in-ai-generated-media-20230518/) and the [associated Hacker News discussion of that article](https://news.ycombinator.com/item?id=36004980).